 - Ensure you allow Zendesk to establish a connection to your Jira server by creating an allowlist for the following:

 - We strongly recommend using SSL encryption to secure the communication between Jira and Zendesk, especially for production environments.
 If SSL is enabled, you must have a full SSL certificate stack from a certificate authority.
 Self-signed certificates are not supported.
 The intermediate certificate is commonly not installed on the Jira server.

-- Make sure that the right port is open (usually
+- Make sure that the correct port is open (usually

 80/8080/443depending on your SSL settings) on your network for inbound/outbound traffic between Zendesk and Jira.